oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

      image's `/auxiliary/models` directory.
 It will also add the latest version of the WDT installation in its `/auxiliary/weblogic-deploy` directory.
      See [Create Auxiliary Image](https://oracle.github.io/weblogic-image-tool/userguide/tools/create-aux-image/) for additional image tool options.
-     The operator auxiliary image feature looks for WDT model and WDT install files in these specific directories by default; if you change the location of these directories, then change the corresponding domain resource `spec.configuration.model.sourceModelHome` and
+     The operator auxiliary image feature looks for WDT model and WDT install files in these specific directories by default; if you change the location of these directories, then change the corresponding domain resource auxiliary image [source locations attributes](#source-locations).
-     `spec.configuration.model.wdtModelHome` values.

    - Option 2 - Alternatively, you can create the auxiliary image manually by following these steps.